Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/8.PNG)
 ![Alt text](shots/9.PNG)

-### Continuous Integration and Continuous Delivery/Deployment
+### CONTINUOUS INTEGRATION and CONTINUOUS DELIVERY/DEPLOYMENT

 * To perform frequent integrations and deployments we need a tool which can help us doing the same stuff and integrate with multiple tools.
 These tools are generally called as `CI/CD Engines`
 * Jenkins is popular Opensource CI/CD Engine
-* Any CI/CD tool at it's core is a `Cron` on steroids
+* Any CI/CD tool at it's core is a `CRON` on steroids

-#### Cronjob in Linux - Crontab (periodic tasks on steroids)
+#### CRONJOB In Linux - CRONTAB (periodic tasks on steroids)
       [Refer Here : https://crontab.guru/]

 * “cron” is a Linux-based utility used to schedule scripts or programs
-* The `Crontab` is a list of commands that you want to run on a regular schedule, and also the name of the command used to manage that list.
-Crontab stands for “cron table, ” because it uses the job scheduler cron to execute tasks
+* The `CRONTAB` is a list of commands that you want to run on a regular schedule, and also the name of the command used to manage that list.
+Crontab stands for “CRON TABLE”, because it uses the job scheduler cron to execute tasks
 ```
 Syntax : <Minute> <Hour> <Day_of_the_Month> <Month_of_the_Year> <Day_of_the_Week> <command>
 ```